-I was hired to write, produce and direct for the series It’s A Living on the CBC.
-Those were exciting years, traveling North America in pursuit of adventure and stories.
-The show taught me the important balance between meticulous planning and brilliant improvisation.
+While taking courses on screenwriting, I scored many jobs writing and directing for documentary series.
+Those were exciting times, traveling the world in pursuit of adventure, sharing the stories of amazing people, and so so so much learning.
+These series taught me the importance of meticulous planning while remaining open to unforeseen opportunities.
 It trained me to stay calm in the midst of chaos.
 It gave me movie ideas to last a lifetime.

-After several years of It’s A Living and now almost legally blind in one eye, I felt ready to pursue my feature writing/directing career.
+After several years of doc series, and now almost legally blind in one eye, I felt ready to pursue my narrative feature writing and directing.
 I was having a tough time launching a movie career in Canada, but contacts in Los Angeles encouraged me to move south.
-In 2005, my wife and I gave up our cushy Vancouver lifestyle and moved to Hollywood to start over.
+In 2009, my wife and I gave up our cushy Vancouver lifestyle and moved to Hollywood to start over.

 We’ve also been blessed with two beautiful children who inspire us daily.

-Oh, and several years ago I underwent a procedure on my bad eye – and my vision was fully restored.
+Oh, and several years ago I underwent a procedure on my bad eye – and my vision has been fully restored.